apache/trafficserver/doc/admin/monitoring-traffic.en.rst

         traffic_line -r variable

 where ``variable`` is the variable representing the information you want to view.
-For a list of variables you can specify, refer to `Traffic Line Variables <../traffic-line-commands##TrafficLineVariables>`_.
+For a list of variables you can specify, refer to :ref:`Traffic Line Variables <traffic-line-performance-statistics>`.

 For example, the following command displays the document hit rate for the Traffic Server node:::